Beer – Frequently Asked Questions

 Q. How long does it take to bottle?

-This all depends on the type and variety of bottles used.
 Anywhere from 30 minutes to an hour.
-It’s always best to use a uniform bottle, we recommend 500ml PET, 1ltr PET or 650ml glass.
-These are available for purchase.
+It’s always best to use a uniform bottle, we recommend 500ml Plastic, 1 litre Plastic or 650ml glass.
+You can bring your own non-commercial bottles or purchase bottles at McBarleys.

 Q. What style of bottle can I use?